No "Zero-Shot" Without Exponential Data: Pretraining Concept Frequency Determines Multimodal Model Performance: Comparing Pretraining Frequency ``Zero-Shot'' Performance

-\subsection{Result: Pretraining Frequency is Predictive of ``Zero-Shot" Performance}
+\subsection{Result: Pretraining Concept Frequency is Predictive of ``Zero-Shot'' Performance}

-We now probe the impact of concept frequency in pretraining datasets on the zero-shot performance of image-text models.
-We utilize the matched image-text concept frequencies for estimating frequency of concepts during pretraining.
-Our findings, illustrated comprehensively in~\cref{fig:main-figure-result,fig:t2i-figure-result}, demonstrate the effect concept frequency has on model performance across various tasks and model types. \textbf{Understanding the Plots.} The plots in the main paper present text-image (CLIP) models' zero-shot classification results using accuracy and text-to-image retrieval performance using Recall@10.
+We now probe the impact of pretraining concept frequency on ``zero-shot'' performance of models.
+Our main results, across various tasks and model types, are shown in~\cref{fig:main-figure-result,fig:t2i-figure-result}.

+\textbf{Understanding the Plots.} The plots in the main paper present text-image (CLIP) models' zero-shot classification results using accuracy and text-to-image retrieval performance using Recall@10.
 Similarly, we present T2I generative models' performance on image generation tasks using the expected aesthetics score.
 For the other aforementioned metrics for retrieval as well as other automated generation metrics along with human-rated scores, we find that they show similar trends, and we provide them for reference in~\cref{supp:retr,app:t2i}.
-For clarity, the data presentation is simplified from scatter plots to a cohesive line similar to work from~\citet{kandpal2023large} and \citet{razeghi2022impact}.
+For clarity, the data presentation is simplified from scatter plots to a cohesive line, similar to work from~\citet{kandpal2023large} and \citet{razeghi2022impact}.
 The x-axis is log-scaled, and performance metrics are averaged within bins along this axis for ease-of-visualization of the log-linear correlation.
 We removed bins containing very few concepts per bin by standard IQR removal~\citep{walfish2006review} following~\citet{kandpal2023large}.
-We additionally compute the pearson correlation $\rho$ for each line and provide significance results based on a two-tailed t-test~\citep{student1908probable}. \textbf{\textit{Key Finding: Log-linear scaling between concept frequency and zero-shot performance.}} Across all 16 plots, we observe a clear log-linear relationship between concept frequency and zero-shot performance.
-Note that these plots vary in (i) discriminative vs. generative model types, (ii) classification vs. retrieval tasks, (iii) model architecture and parameter scales, (iv) pretraining datasets with different curation methods and scales, (v) different evaluation metrics, (vi) different prompting strategies for zero-shot classification, and (vii) concept frequencies isolated only from image or text domains (additional experiments which show variation along (v) are presented in~\cref{supp:retr,app:t2i}, across (vi) are presented in~\cref{supp:promptingzs}, and across (vii) are presented in~\cref{supp:image-and-text-independently}).
-The observed log-linear scaling trend persists \textit{across all seven presented dimensions}.
-Thus, our results clearly reveal data hungry learning, \textit{i.e}, a lack in current multimodal models' ability to learn concepts from pretraining datasets in a sample-efficient manner.
+We additionally compute Pearson correlation $\rho$~\citep{lee1988thirteen} for each line and provide significance results based on a two-tailed t-test~\citep{student1908probable}.